top of page

 Megha Padi

-After studying biology and physics at MIT, I completed my Ph.D. in high-energy theoretical physics from Harvard.
-I then became excited about creating mathematical models to make sense of the large volumes of data emerging from new genomic and high-throughput technologies.
+I trained in biology and physics at MIT and completed my Ph.D. in high-energy theoretical physics from Harvard.
+I then became excited about mathematically modeling the large volumes of data emerging from new genomic and high-throughput technologies.
 After conducting postdoctoral work in computational and systems biology with John Quackenbush and Galit Lahav, I started my lab at the University of Arizona in 2018.
-I also lead the bioinformatics team at the University of Arizona Cancer Center.
+I also directed the Bioinformatics Shared Resource at the University of Arizona Cancer Center from 2018 to .

 Current members